Chapter 6: In the Wilds by the Xap'yu

 So what happens is that people considered talented gather at the estate.
 Then, a sorting happens.
 Most of the times, newcomers are either Giv’na[1], or they are Heir Candidates like myself.

-Now then, I hope I don’t need to explain that Heir Candidates are the youngest, and that Giv’na are the in between.
-You know that, right?
-Just like a blood related family, if you still don’t understand.
+Now then, I hope you do not need an explanation that Heir Candidates are the youngest, and that Giv’na are the in between, right?
+Think of this just like a blood related family, if you still fail to understand.
 The Heir Candidates are the youngest generations, the sons and daughters that stand at the bottom.
 Giv’na, just as that word implies, are the previous generation – the mothers and fathers.
 Just like any other family, see?”

-Jyevodirr hummed energetically in agreement.
-“I think I can.
-By that idea, higher up above the giv’na would be the Elders – the grandfathers and grandmothers, right?
+Jyevodirr hummed energetically.
+“I think I understand.
+By that idea, higher ups above the giv’na would be the Elders – the grandfathers and grandmothers, right?
 But there is one thing I don’t understand.
 Does promotion from one to the other happen based on age, or is it something else?”

 Rraos clicked his tongue vehemently.
-“Can’t we just be done with this conversation?
+“Can we just be done with this conversation?
 Gods, does my head hurt!”

 “I see.
 But won’t you tell me more about this?
 At least tell me more later, okay?”